catkutay/HIT226slides/week1/index.md

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->
 ### Activity: Git local repository
-* Clone the project to your local machine
+* Clone your repository to your local machine
 	* You can get the address from the green clone button on github
-* Copy your html and any required files to the week one directory
+* Copy your prep for unit site to the directory
 * Add the new files to git
-* Commit the staged files with the comment "Add week one files"
+* Commit the staged files with the comment "add initial files"
 * Push your code and check it appears on the github website